Shravani-d23/Netflix-Dashboard/README.md

 # Netflix Content Strategy Dashboard
-This project presents an interactive Netflix Content Analysis Dashboard built using Power BI, with data processed through SQL and Excel (CSV).
-It provides a comprehensive view of Netflix's content trends, genre distribution, audience targeting, and global availability.
+A Power BI dashboard analysing 8,000+ Netflix titles to uncover content trends, audience preferences, and global distribution strategy.
+The project leverages SQL for data extraction and Excel for preprocessing, delivering actionable insights into genre popularity, maturity ratings, and international expansion.

 ## 📊 Dashboard Overview